TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 It will be possible to colour the nodes by these features in the interface, and the top 10 will appear in a tooltip when hovering over a node (you will have to turn on the hovertool in the small toolbar to the right of the main window to enable this, it is disabled by default.)
-The display of nodes and edges can be toggled on/off independently in the right hand panel of the interface (note, edges will be turned off by default).

 .. _examples: